codehero-cn/.spacemacs.d/Readme.md

-###°²×°Ê¹ÓÃ
-°²×°emacs
+### å®‰è£…ä½¿ç”¨
+å®‰è£…emacs
-°²×°spacemacs:git@github.com/syl20bnr/spacemacs.git  ~/.emacs.d
+å®‰è£…spacemacs:git@github.com/syl20bnr/spacemacs.git  ~/.emacs.d
-°²×°±¾ÅäÖÃ:git@github.com:codehero-cn/.spacemacs.d.git ~/.spacemacs.d
+å®‰è£…æœ¬é…ç½®:git@github.com:codehero-cn/.spacemacs.d.git ~/.spacemacs.d

-###ÎÄ¼ş½á¹¹
+### æ–‡ä»¶ç»“æ„
+|--layers æ²¡å†…å®¹ä¹Ÿå»ºç«‹ï¼Œå¦åˆ™å¯åŠ¨æ—¶æŠ¥warning
-|--bak/   ÖØÒªinit.elÎÄ¼ş±¸·İ
+|--bak/    é‡è¦init.elæ–‡ä»¶å¤‡ä»½
 |--init.el
 |--Readme.md

-###Ô­Ê¼ÅäÖÃÉú³É
-°²×°emacs
+### åŸå§‹é…ç½®ç”Ÿæˆ
+å®‰è£…emacs
-°²×°spacemacs:ÏÂÔØhttps://github.com/syl20bnr/spacemacs.git  20180925 download zip spacemacs-master.zip
+å®‰è£…spacemacs:ä¸‹è½½https://github.com/syl20bnr/spacemacs.git  20180925 download zip spacemacs-master.zip
-½âÑ¹ºó·Åµ½~/.emacs.d/Ä¿Â¼ÏÂ
+è§£å‹åæ”¾åˆ°~/.emacs.d/ç›®å½•ä¸‹

-µÚ1´ÎÔËĞĞemacs,×Ô¶¯Æô¶¯ÅäÖÃÏòµ¼Dotfile wizard installer
+ç¬¬1æ¬¡è¿è¡Œemacs,è‡ªåŠ¨å¯åŠ¨é…ç½®å‘å¯¼Dotfile wizard installer
 1).What is your preferred editing style?
-->On the planet Emacs in the Holy control tower(emacs) Among the starts aboard the Evil flagship (vim) 2).What distribution of spacemacs would you like to start with?
+->On the planet Emacs in the Holy control tower(emacs)
+  Among the starts aboard the Evil flagship (vim)
+2).What distribution of spacemacs would you like to start with?
 ->The standard distribution,recommended (spacemacs)
-  A minimalist distribution that you can build on (spacemacs-base) 3).What type of completion framework do you want?
+  A minimalist distribution that you can build on (spacemacs-base)
+3).What type of completion framework do you want?
 ->A heavy one but full-featured (helm)
   A lighter one but still very powerful (ivy)
   None (not recommended)

-ÏÂÔØ²å¼şÆô¶¯Íê³É,×Ô¶¯Éú³É~/.spacemacsÎÄ¼ş
+ä¸‹è½½æ’ä»¶å¯åŠ¨å®Œæˆ,è‡ªåŠ¨ç”Ÿæˆ~/.spacemacsæ–‡ä»¶
-½¨Á¢~/.spacemacs.d,²¢move ~/.spacemacs to ~/.spacemacs.d/init.el
+å»ºç«‹~/.spacemacs.d,å¹¶move ~/.spacemacs to ~/.spacemacs.d/init.el
 Note: ~/.spacemacs will always take priority over ~/.spacemacs.d/init.el, so ~/.spacemacs must not exist for ~/.spacemacs.d/init.el to be used by Spacemacs.
-¿ªÊ¼×Ô¼ºµÄ¸öĞÔ»¯ÅäÖÃ...
+å¼€å§‹è‡ªå·±çš„ä¸ªæ€§åŒ–é…ç½®...
+1)init.el everywhere I modified ,I'll add ';;eleven' at the end.